tylerneylon/pumba/markdown/parse7.md

   could pass the grammar around as a parameter to functions, but it feels more natural to me for the grammar to be held in instance variables of a class.
-* Grammar-writers will have access to both the runtime system, currently called `R`, and the parsing api.
-I think the overall interface will produce more readable code if the entire api is made of method calls rather than a mix of functions and methods.
+* Grammar-writers will have access to both the runtime system, currently called `R`, and the parsing interface.
+I think the overall interface will produce more readable code if it's entirely made of method calls rather than a mix of functions and methods.
 It feels more consistent and organized.

 ### The prototype and instance variables